 — McDonald’s (@McDonalds) October 7, 2017

-The manager said there were stickers and posters available too.
+The manager told us there were stickers and posters available too.
 I figured I could settle for a Szechuan Sauce poster if I couldn’t get the Szechuan Sauce itself.
 Unfortunately, most of the posters and stickers were for other condiments.
 If you wanted a Ranch or maybe a Ketchup poster, today was your lucky day.

 In an attempt to distance themselves from a show with dark, twisted adult humor while still capitalizing on its fan base, McDonald’s made the posters a similar art style without making a direct reference.
 The end result feels like they’re promoting an imitation show designed to fool grandmas into buying the wrong gifts.
 Personally, I find this more amusing than insulting.